aidlran/C299/README.md

 # Guess the Number REST Service

+This is a REST service for a guess the number game built using Spring Boot Web.

+## Set Up

+You can use the shell scripts to set up the database prior to running the application and/or to run the tests.
+The test script will create the test database and delete it when it is done.
+The scripts rely on Maven and PostgreSQL being installed on the system and binaries properly added to the system path.

+If the scripts aren't working for you then you can create the databases `c299_guess_the_number` and `c299_guess_the_number_test` manually and run the `sql/schema.sql` script on these databases to set up tables and relations.

+Don't forget to modify `src/*/resources/application.properties` to supply your database username and password if you need to.

+---

+**The original assessment spec follows:**

 ## Overview

 In this activity, you will write a REST server to facilitate playing a number guessing game known as "Bulls and Cows".
 In each game, a 4-digit number is generated where every digit is different.
 For each round, the user guesses a number and is told the exact and partial digit matches.